 All Executive Council Meetings be announced to the Board in advance along with a copy of the Agenda.
 Board members will be encouraged to participate in the meeting or contact EC members on topics of interest.

-Executive Council Meeting Summary Sample link in appendix

-WebEx Meeting Instructions link in appendix

 4.4 Special Meetings